tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 {{< /tabs >}}

 ### Capture
 Use this method to perform the capture of a transaction.
-The following are the request and response examples for this transaction type.
+The following are the request and response bodies for this transaction type.

-Only the parameters displayed in the request example are mandatory to invoke a Capture transaction.
+Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
 Recall that the order and transaction ids must meet with a currently authorized transaction.

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request example:
+Request body:
 ```JSON
 {
    "language": "es",